How Is Alimony Calculated?

 Alimony can be short-term or permanent.
 It often ends if the receiving spouse remarries or if either person passes away.
 It may also be modified if income, health, or employment status changes.

-Key Factors in How Alimony Is Calculated
+How Alimony Is Calculated

 When courts or lawyers calculate alimony, they look at many things: